 Can they find all the Upper case J circles with their Do-A-Dot marker?

 This letter recognition worksheet will have your young learners sifting through an ocean of small letters.

-Can they find all the j-j-j-jellyfish babies among the other letters of the alphabet?
+Can they find all the j-j-j-juggling letters among the other letters of the alphabet?

 This printable worksheet is always a hit with young children.

 The opportunity to have some fun, be creative, and do something original!

 ****If the child is at all struggling with the letter J, I would recommend they tell you what they intend to draw before they start.